ElGranto/AdventuresWithPixel/_posts/2016-03-13-new-blog-new-life.md

 comments: true
 ---

-I'm not sure how to star this blog.
+I'm not sure how to start this blog.
 So I'll put a list of questions and answers and you can read the ones you want.

 <ul class="accordion" data-accordion data-allow-all-closed="true" data-multi-expand="true">
   <li class="accordion-item" data-accordion-item>
     <a href="#" class="accordion-title"><h3>Q: "What's up wih your name man?"</h3></a>
     <div class="accordion-content clearfix" data-tab-content>
     	A: Long ago in a life that seems more dream and less reality now I was given a tshirt from a good friend for my birthday that said "El Granto" on it.
 The rest was history.
-If you want to learn more you can check out this post on our sister site <a href="http://www.storefrontlife.com/el-granto/" target="_balnk">Storefront Life</a>.
+If you want to learn more you can check out this post on our sister site <a href="http://www.storefrontlife.com/el-granto/" target="_blank">Storefront Life</a>.
     </div>
   </li>
   <li class="accordion-item" data-accordion-item>